getadvice/getadvice.github.io/about.md

 ### About users

-As a user you can schedule a call with any advisor of your choice acording to your advicement needs.
-There's no sign up process involved.
+As a user, you can schedule a call with any advisor of your choice acording to your advisement needs.
+There's no sign-up process involved.

 ### Use cases